 This guide presumes you are upgrading a FlightBox system assembled from a kit or purchased as an assembled, running system (FB1X).
 If you are using a generic Stratux system the process may differ.

-NOTE: If your FlightBox currently has a USB GPS of any sort – remote or internal module – you will need to disconnect it when you install the AHRS upgrade.
+NOTE: If your FlightBox currently has a USB GPS you may want to disconnect it when you install the AHRS upgrade.
 The AHRS board includes a WAAS-capable GPS receiver.
-If you leave the USB GPS connected the system will attempt to use it, rather than the onboard GPS.
+If you leave the USB GPS connected the system will use it, rather than the onboard GPS.

 You can install a beta update file.